Kellyanne Conway Won't Say Whether Or Not Rex Tillerson Will Be Fired

-Reports surfaced Thursday that Secretary of State Rex Tillerson, oilman and probable Trump critic, was going to be forced out and replaced with CIA Mike Pompeo before the end of the year, seemingly confirming a pair of longtime rumors.
+Reports surfaced Thursday that Secretary of State Rex Tillerson, oilman and probable Trump critic, was going to be forced out and replaced with CIA director Mike Pompeo before the end of the year, seemingly confirming a pair of longtime rumors.
 When asked by reporters in the Oval Office if the reports were true, President Trump simply said, “Rex is here,” a statement later reiterated in an official White House statement.
 As a followup, White House counselor Kelllyanne appeared on Fox and Friends and went so far as to refuse to say whether or not Secretary Tillerson was going to be fired soon.

 When first asked by co-host Ainsley Earhardt if Tillerson was on his way out, Conway brushed the question aside in order to bring up a few talking points on the Republican tax bill and Obamacare.
 Finally, Earhardt asks, “Yes or no?”